 Borderline Personality Disorder

 Sometimes you feel like a nut, sometimes you don't.
 Mother nature creates mental defenses that aren't important for survival.
 Indeed, suffers of this disorder often show chronic depression and anxiety disorders.
 Often times this disorder will be diagnosed after someone threatens or attempts suicide.
 Borderlines often report a history of childhood trauma.
 Prospective studies (those that interview people before the disorder starts) have shown that abuse correlates to the development of BPD, but is not necessary for its development.
 Some conceptualize the disorder as trauma based, calling it Complex PTSD.
 There has been talk about renaming this disorder to "emotionally unstable personality disorder" because it provides a better description of what's going on.
 The name "borderline" stems from when patients were thought to be borderline schizophrenic.
 As psychiatrists found out more about schizophrenia, they came to realize that only a portion of borderline patients suffered from bouts of psychosis; thus, a name change was in order.
 There is evidence to suggest it has connections to bipolar disorder, post traumatic stress disorder, and dissociation instead.
 The life of a borderline can be described as chaotic.
 They often report feeling empty or bored.
 Lack of self-image leaves the patient feeling baffled in any situation, with no clue how to feel or think.
 With no concrete identity, they resort to theatrics, which proves exhausting and typically fools no one.
 They derive little satisfaction from this juggling of identities or even personal achievements, given the lack of emotional connection to them.
 This is often relieved by interpersonal relationships.
 Note that these can become unstable due to black and white thinking and their quickly shifting moods.
 They are also prone to nihilism, and have difficulty making and maintaining long-term plans.
 Even with an understanding of what's going on, few people have patience for the superficial and self-sabotaging nature of BPD.
 Their moods can be described as mercurial.
 They can go from happy in the morning to suicidal by lunch time.
 It doesn't take much to shatter a borderline's good mood.
 Naturally, they seek to keep their mood 'up' with things that promise instant gratification: This includes use of addictive drugs, Self Harm, reckless spending, dangerous sex, and disordered eating (anorexia, bulimia, and binge eating are common), as well as more innocuous vices like porn.
 However, borderlines have a tendency towards depression, frequently describing feelings of emptiness, or brokenness.
 The vast majority of borderlines also meet the criteria of Major Depressive Disorder.
 Contrary to popular culture's depiction (we're looking at you, Fatal Attraction), those with BPD are seldom Ax-Crazy or Consummate Liars ó though occasional examples exist ó and are far more prone to punishing themselves than others.
 Though they are terrified of abandonment and will take dramatic actions to avoid it, they're more likely to do so by threatening or attempting self harm rather than taking an If I Can't Have You approach.
 (Note: Despite Self Harm being listed in the criteria for BPD, Self Harm is not necessarily indicative of BPD.)
 It is estimated that 1 in 10 people diagnosed with this disorder will die at their own hands.
 Risk factors for completed suicide include previous suicide attempts (even if they seem manipulative), severe depression, substance abuse, and recent rejection.
 Any threats of suicide should be taken seriously.
+However, it should be noted that BPD is considered one of the most treatable personality disorders out there, with a high rate of remission over time with properly treated patients.
+It is often called the "good prognosis diagnosis".
 See Mood-Swinger and Black and White Insanity for the Hollywood version of two symptoms of borderline personality disorder.

 Examples from various mediaAnime and Manga